Harlem Theater

 🎬 MovieFinder's Take

 A classic from 1969.
 They don't make them like this anymore — which is exactly why you should watch it.
-Best for: genre fans and those open to something unconventional.
+Best for: viewers looking to try something new without being too demanding.

 — MovieFinder Editorial